-The program has three entry dates, in August, January and May of each year, aligning with the academic calendar for on-campus nursing programs at Emory.
+The program has three entry dates in January, May and August of each year, aligning with the Emory University academic calendar for on-campus nursing programs.

 We hold regular virtual information sessions and record them for prospective students who are unable to attend.
-Session content is often participant-driven and may differ from session to session.
+Session content is often driven by questions from participants, thus may differ slightly from session to session.

 What is the cost of this program?